Eric-Chng/baguette-boy/README.md

 CLASS LIST:
 Main - starts program
 DrawingSurface - Draws everything
+DeathPanel - Screen shown upon death
+Tutorial - Stores and controls text used to teach instructions Manager - Holds and controls all the objects GObjectManager - a type of manager
+PlatformManager - a type of manager
+CombatManager - a type of manager
-Manager - Holds and controls all the objects GravitisedObject - Superclass for objects affected by gravity and collisions Platform - static platforms for things to collide into Player - represents the player and the actions the player does DestroyListener(I) - Implemented by Manager and used by objects that need to destroy themselves/other objects Health(I) - Implemented by classes with health
+GravitisedObject - Superclass for objects affected by gravity and collisions BoxPlatform - static platforms for things to collide into Player - represents the player and the actions the player does Item - items that can be picked up
+Sword - a type of Item
+Potion - a type of Item
+Hitbox - an entity that can move and damage players or enemies Enemy - super class for all enemy types
+Charger - rushes toward player.
+Get's stunned in between attacks Turret - non-moving enemy that rapid-fires ranged attacks at player

+DestroyListener(I) - Implemented by Manager and used by objects that need to destroy themselves/other objects Damagable(I) - Implemented by classes with health

 RESPONSIBILITIES:
 Eric: Player abilities and (hopefully) inventory system.
 Enemy design.